yohaoyu/data-analytics-visualization/syllabus.md

 There will be two ways to receive extra credits:

 - **Dataset sharing (2%)**
-  - From week 2 to 6, share high-quality online datasets directly related to real estate and housing on [Ed Discussion](https://edstem.org).
+  - From week 2 to 6, share high-quality datasets directly related to real estate and housing on [Ed Discussion](https://edstem.org).
   - The dataset cannot be repeated with the previous datasets shared by other students.
-  - 10 unique datasets to receive 2%, 5 unique datasets to receive 1%.
+  - 5 unique datasets to receive 2%, 3 unique datasets to receive 1%.
-  - Any unique dataset will be listed on <a href="{{ site.baseurl }}/resources">Resources</a> page for others to refer.
+  - Any unique dataset will be listed on <a href="{{ site.baseurl }}/resources/#datasets">Resources</a> page for others to refer.
 - **Course evaluation (1%)**
   - We will leave some time in the last class to participate in the anonymous course evaluation.